-VII.
+VIII.
 QUALITY MANAGEMENT

-The Quality Improvement Program at Access Behavioral Health provides a formal mechanism whereby ABH can systematically and objectively monitor, evaluate, improve, and impact the quality, efficiency, safety, and effectiveness of care to our members.
-Through this process ABH is able to identify and focus on opportunities for improving the quality of clinical service delivery by our network of providers.
-The Quality Improvement program approach enables ABH to focus on opportunities for improving clinical care to our members, service quality, member safety, and customer satisfaction.
+The Quality Improvement (QI) Program at Access Behavioral Health provides a formal mechanism whereby ABH can systematically and objectively monitor, evaluate, improve, and impact the quality, efficiency, safety, and effectiveness of care to members.
+Through this process ABH can identify and focus on opportunities for improving the quality of clinical service delivery by network providers.
+The Quality Improvement program approach enables ABH to focus on opportunities for improving clinical care to members, service quality, member safety, and customer satisfaction.
 The Quality Improvement plan helps ensure accountability of staff and network providers for the quality of care and services provided to ABH members.